-You are eligible to receive benefits until the estimated recovery date your physician/practitioner provides us.
+You are eligible to receive benefits until the estimated recovery date your licensed health professional provides us.
 When your claim is confirmed, we will send you a Physician’s Supplementary Certificate (DE 8500B) by mail.
 If you did not receive this form, or need a medical extension form, contact us at 1-866-758-9768.

-If you have not fully recovered and want to continue benefits, you must have your physician/practitioner complete the DE 8500B and return the form to us to certify your continuing disability.
+If you have not fully recovered and want to continue benefits, you must have your licensed health professional complete the DE 8500B and return the form to us to certify your continuing disability.